Last updated: October 30, 2023

 A short walk further north is the Arabanoo Lookout, which is signposted.
 The views are a bit obstructed by the many trees, but it’s still worth visiting.
 This lookout was named after Arabanoo, the first Aboriginal man that lived among European settlers.

 7. Reef Beach and Forty Baskets Beach

 Reef Beach is a small strip of sand with large rocks facing Manly Cove and the Ferry terminal on the other side of North Harbour.

 This is another quiet beach that was once a nudist beach.
 The views are great, especially from the boardwalk right behind the beach.

-The beach is protected from large waves which makes swimming very pleasant.
-Around the beach you’ll find picnic areas, a little playground, toilets and showers.
+The beach is protected from large waves, which makes swimming very pleasant.
+Behind the beach, you’ll find picnic areas, a small playground, toilets and showers.

 8. North Harbour Reserve

-This quiet reserve is a large open parkland with electric BBQs, a playground, basketball court and picnic tables.
+This quiet reserve is a large open parkland with electric BBQs, a playground, a basketball court, and picnic tables.

-With an amazing photogenic backdrop, North Harbour Reserve is also a popular spot for wedding ceremonies and other formal events.
+With a fantastic photogenic backdrop, North Harbour Reserve is also a popular spot for wedding ceremonies and other formal events.

 9. Fairlight Walk

 The scenic Fairlight Walk is the last stretch of the Spit to Manly Walk is the Fairlight Walk, which follows the shoreline between North Harbour Reserve and the Manly ferry wharf.

-Popular with tourists as well as locals, the bicycle and pram-friendly Fairlight Walk is a mostly paved track, with beautiful views of North Harbour and Manly Cove.
+Popular with tourists and locals, the bicycle and pram-friendly Fairlight Walk is mostly a paved track with beautiful views of North Harbour and Manly Cove.

 One of the highlights along this path is Fairlight Beach, an 80m long stretch of sand with a small rock pool.

 It’s one of the many secluded beaches you will find along the coastal trail between the Spit Bridge and Manly Beach.

 10. Manly Wharf

 If you have time left, make sure you go out and enjoy yourself in Manly, with so many things to see and do.
 There are beaches on both sides of The Manly Corso, with the beaches on the ferry wharf side much quieter and family-friendly.